pascal-p/PA_PML/pa_pml.md

 ---  ---------  ----------  ------------  ----------  ------------  ---------  ---------
 3    SVM         0.9232702     0.9027418    0.919966     0.8985517   0.080034   1827.863

-Remark:
+Remarks:

-- Here we can see a definitive improvement of the performance of SVM over the previous attempt with LDA and CART.
+- we can see a definitive improvement in the performance of SVM over the previous attempts with LDA and CART.
-- The procedure is more involved and CPU intensive though (over 30 minutes against approximately 10 seconds in the previous cases).
+- the procedure is more involved and CPU intensive though (over 30 minutes against approximately 10 seconds in the previous cases).

 ## Bagging technique